roolebo/tianocore.github.io/Additional-Projects.md

 ### [[EDK II Platforms]]

-### Hackathons
+### Events and Hack-a-thons

-Hackathons are in-person events designed to encourage developer feedback on TianoCore projects and features.
+TianoCore technical sessions and workshops are featured at a variety of conferences.
+Hack-a-thons are in-person events designed to encourage developer feedback on TianoCore projects and features.
 These are typically associated with, or adjacent to, other firmware-related conferences.

 * [[OSFC 2018]] - Open Source Firmware Conference.
 Sept 12-15, 2018.
-Erlangen, Germany
+Erlangen, Germany.
+* [[YVR 2018]] - Linaro Connect.
+Sept 17-21, 2018.
+Vancouver, BC.

 ### [[Other Projects (Non EDK II Projects)|Additional-Projects-other]]